-Pursuant to Rule 14a-8 under the Exchange Act, in order to be eligible for inclusion in the proxy materials for the Company's 2021 Annual Meeting of Stockholders, any stockholder proposal to take action at such meeting must be received by the Corporate Secretary of the Company no later than February 22, 2021, which is 120 days prior to June 22, 2021, the one-year anniversary of the date on which the mailing of this Proxy Statement is expected to commence.
+Pursuant to Rule 14a-8 under the Exchange Act, in order to be eligible for inclusion in the proxy materials for the Company's 2021 Annual Meeting of Stockholders, any stockholder proposal to take action at such meeting must be received by the Corporate Secretary of the Company no later than February 21, 2022, which is 120 days prior to June 21, 2022, the one-year anniversary of the date on which the mailing of this Proxy Statement is expected to commence.
 Stockholder proposals must be made in compliance with applicable legal requirements promulgated by the SEC and must be furnished to the Corporate Secretary of the Company by certified mail, return receipt requested.

 Our advance notice bylaw provisions require that any stockholder proposal or director nomination to be presented from the floor of our 2021 annual meeting must be received by our Corporate Secretary not later than the 60th day nor earlier than the 90th day prior to August 5, 2021 (the first anniversary of the preceding year's annual meeting).
-If the date of our 2021 annual meeting is more than 30 days before or more than 60 days after August 5, 2021, stockholder proposals must be delivered no earlier than the 120th day prior to such annual meeting date and not later than the close of business on the later of (i) the 90th day before such annual meeting or (ii) if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made.
+If the date of our 2022 annual meeting is more than 30 days before or more than 60 days after August 4, 2022, stockholder proposals must be delivered no earlier than the 120th day prior to such annual meeting date and not later than the close of business on the later of (i) the 90th day before such annual meeting or (ii) if the first public announcement of the date of such annual meeting, the 10th day following the day on which public announcement of the date of such meeting, the 10th day following the day on which public announcement of the date of such meeting, the 10th day following the day on which public announcement of the date of such meeting, the 10th day following the day on which public announcement of the date of such meeting is first made.
 Any stockholder proposal must be, under law, an appropriate subject for stockholder action in order to be brought before the meeting.
-In addition, in order to present a stockholder proposal or nominate a director at our 2021 annual meeting, the stockholder must satisfy certain other requirements set forth in our bylaws.
+In addition, in order to present a stockholder proposal or nominate a director at our 2022 annual meeting, the stockholder must satisfy certain other requirements set forth in our bylaws.
 Stockholder proposals and director nominations should be directed to the Corporate Secretary of Vericity, Inc., 8700 W. Bryn Mawr Ave., Suite 900S, Chicago, IL 60631.